Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 #### Derived field

-Represents an entity field in the data layer which is mapped to a database column.
+Represents a field in the data layer which is mapped to a database column.
 A derived field comes straight from the data source.

-A derived field has the following properties in addition to the common [entity field](#entity-field) settings:
+A derived field has the following properties in addition to the common [field](#field) settings:

 * **cssClass** - Optional specification of arbitrary css classes, used for [edit pages](#edit-action).
 * **dbName** - Name of the database column represented by this field.
 The default value is an empty string which means that the field name is used for the column, too.
 This property is primarily interesting for avoiding changes in the database schema when migrating legacy apps.